Decision-Making: Policies and Ethics in Health Care and Public Health

 Communitarianism

 This perspective has a long history.
-It is found in the Greek philosophers Plato and Aristotle, as well as in many non-western traditions.
+It is found in the philosophies of Plato and Aristotle, as well as in many non-western traditions.
 It focuses on the creation of a good society.
 Knowing one’s place and fulfilling one’s duties are important virtues.
-The major question of this perspective is: Who decides what is virtuous?
-One view is that every community defines its own norms so that morality is contextualized; each society or culture must respect the norms of the other.
+The major challenge facing this perspective is: Who decides what is virtuous?
+One view is that every community defines its own norms so morality is contextualized; each society or culture must respect the norms of the other, even if different.
 Others believe in a single true form of good society and its associated virtues.
 With this belief, it is possible to promote cultural patterns, such a female literacy, in all societies.
 Communitarianism also leads to questions about how much coercion may be used to limit deviancy from norms.
 Finally, it raises questions about how to define ‘a community’, that is, when can an individual or group be allowed to opt out to follow a vision different from that of the main community?

 Public health ethics